iExecBlockchainComputing/generic-oracle-dapp/Readme.md

 The dataset itself should be a JSON with two fields :

 `"apiKey" :` the raw API key
-`"paramSetId" :` the hash of the used pararm set
+`"callParamsId" :` the hash of the used pararm set